Maru1301/vocab-api/README.md

     - Backup and share vocabulary bank
 5. Pronunciation Support
     - Use Text-to-Speech or external APIs

-6. Cross-Device Sync (Cloud Backup)
+7. Redis Caching for Enhanced Performance
-    - Option to log in and automatically sync vocabulary data
+    - Integrate Redis to cache frequently accessed vocabulary and user data
+    - Reduce database load and improve response times
+    - Provide a smoother and faster user experience, especially for repeated queries

 ---